VikasVMani/pli/pli.md

         2 deptName CHAR(50),
         2 employee(*) CHAR(50);

-instruction:  Declare a variable with an initial value using hexadecimal
+instruction:  Declare a variable with an initial value using hexadecimal in PL/1.

 input: